hsugawa8651/jupyter_to_scrapbox_gem/README.md

 Scrapbox http://scrapbox.io is a novel note-taking service for teams.

-This tool converts jupyter notebook file to json file suitable for import to scrapbox.
+This tool converts jupyter notebook files to json file suitable for import to scrapbox.

-TODO: Delete this and the text above, and describe your gem

-Warning : under condtruction. do not believe the instruction below.

 ## Installation

-This tool, written in Ruby, is distributed via rubygem.
+This tool, written in Ruby, is distributed via rubygem. https://rubygems.org/gems/jupyter_to_scrapbox

-From command line, invoke gem install command:
+To install, invoke gem install command:

 ```ruby
 gem install jupyter_to_scrapbox